Experimental estimation of Asymmetry of Radiation for Wheeler-Feynman theory for gravitational waves: Introduction

-Therefore, in this article we discuss experimental verification of currently default 1-0 assumption by introduction of asymmetry parameter as proportion between emitters and absorbers, proposing its estimation from data.
-As EM receivers and transmitters are asymmetric like in Fig. \ref{EMadv}, we propose to use e.g. LIGO data instead - as it just measures lengths, which are invariant to T/CPT symmetry.
+In contrast, Wheeler-Feynman absorber theory~\cite{WF} assumed same 1/2-1/2 contributions of retarded and advanced waves - for us corresponding to energy lose by emission and gain by absorption, while e.g. inspiraling show asymmetry.
+Instead, there is usually unquestionably assumed perfect asymmetry: 1-0 contributions of only retarded waves, assuming perfect imbalance - we propose to finally verify, trying to distinguish from e.g. 0.99-0.01.
+As EM receivers and transmitters are asymmetric like in Fig. \ref{EMadv}, we can use e.g. LIGO data instead - it just measures length, which is invariant to T/CPT symmetry.

-We also discuss various arguments suggesting advanced waves, like lack of required (retarded) EM counterpart e.g. from neutron star mergers, events too early to happen according to current knowledge, or insufficient number of retarded supersessive black holes required for observed vibrations of the Universe.
+We also discuss various observational arguments suggesting advanced waves, like lack of required (retarded) EM counterpart e.g. from neutron star mergers, events too early to happen according to current knowledge (assuming retarded), or insufficient number of supersessive black holes required for observed "vibrations of the Universe" - assuming only retarded.